seonWKim/blog_os/README.md

             - 1 code unit(2 bytes) for characters in the BMP(Basic Multilingual Plane), which includes most common characters
             - 2 code unit(4 bytes) for characters outside the BMP, known as supplementary characters
         - Not backward compatible with ASCII

 - `volatile` crate
     - Used to ensure that reads and writes to a memory location are not optimized away by the compiler
     - Reasons for using it
         - Prevent compiler optimization
             - compiler might optimize away reads and writes to memory locations that it deems unnecessary
         - Memory Mapped I/O
             - ensuring that every read and writes are performed
         - Concurrency
             - ensuring that changes are visible to different threads or interrupt handlers

+- `static`s in rust
+    - Are initialized at compile time, in contrast to normal variables that are initialized at runtime
+        - Rust's `const evaluator` evaluates such initialization expression
+    - `lazy_static` to the rescue
+        - instead of computing its value at compiler time, the `static` lazily initializes itself when accessed for the first time, so that the initialization happens at runtime

+- `write!` macro
+  - used for formatted output, but it writes to a specified writer instead of standard output